liferay/liferay-faces-bridge-impl/tck/bridge-tck-main-portlet/README.md

-# Running the Liferay Faces Bridge Integration Tests
+# Running the Liferay Faces Bridge TCK Tests

-The Liferay Faces Bridge integration tests can be run from an IDE (such as Eclipse) or the command line.
-The test framework expects that the tests have already been deployed to a running portal instance and have already been added to the appropriate pages.
+The Liferay Faces Bridge TCK tests can be run from the command line.
+The test framework expects that the TCK portlets have already been deployed to a running portal instance and have already been added to the appropriate pages.

-Before running the tests from the command line, you must navigate into the `test/integration` directory:
+Before running the tests from the command line, you must navigate into the `tck/bridge-tck-main-portlet` directory:

-	cd test/integration
+	cd tck/bridge-tck-main-portlet

 The tests can be activated by using the `selenium` maven profile.
 To run all the tests: